seosingapore/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 > **Note:** Add-ins are cached often in Office for Mac, for performance reasons.
 If you need to force a reload of your add-in while you're developing it, you can clear the Users/<usr>/Library/Containers/com.Microsoft.OsfWebHost/Data/ folder.

+## Supporting sideloaded add-ins with single sign on

+When working with sideloaded add-ins, single sign on (SSO) features behave differently than they would with add-ins connected to the Office Store.
+Specifically, the add-in's [WebApplicationInfo](/reference/manifest/webapplicationinfo.md) determines what information displays during the consent experience when acquiring and activating the add-in.
+As a consequence, it is important that [your add-in service](/docs/develop/sso-in-office-add-ins.md#create-the-service-application) has been registered with complete, user-ready information.

 ## Additional resources

 - [Debug Office Add-ins on iPad and Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md)